 2. Before flowering and after fruiting, diseased strawberries are sprayed with Bordeaux mixture.

-3. Plantation treatment with Ordan.
+3. Treating the plantation with Ordan.

-Folk methods of treatment.
+Traditional methods of treatment.

-late blight
+Late blight

-Fungal disease, the pathogen persists in the soil for 8-10 years.
+A fungal disease, the pathogen persists in the soil for 8-10 years.

-Folk methods of treatment.
+Traditional methods of treatment.

-1. Spraying a strawberry plantation with an alcohol solution of iodine (10 ml / 10 l of water).
+1. Spraying a strawberry plantation with an alcohol solution of iodine (10 ml/10 l of water).

 5. Copper wire.
 Copper has an antifungal effect.
 For protection, several old leaves are pierced with wire, the ends of which are stuck into the soil.

-Other useful articles about growing strawberries:
+Other useful articles on growing strawberries:

 5. A selection of the newest, most productive and promising varieties.